-The automotive spray painting industry is subjected to the ever increasing new technologies of paint application methods and materials.
-At the level of this qualification, learners will be required to apply high quality paint finishes for which the use of sophisticated tools, equipment and processes are necessary.
+The automotive body repair industry is subjected to the ever increasing new technologies of body repair methods.
+At the level of this qualification, learners will be required to conduct various complex repair processes for which the use of sophisticated tools, equipment and processes are necessary.
+Most vehicles are now equipped with electronic controlled devises and safety restraint systems that are all interlinked and controlled by on board computers and therefore insurance companies demand from the Automotive Body Repair Industry that only skilled people are allowed to perform the repair work on vehicles.

-This is the second qualification in a series and forms the main competence for learners who want to follow a career in the field of automotive spray painting.
-This qualification focuses on developing skills and knowledge necessary to be successful in such a career and can be built on to develop skills at NQF Level 4 in interacting with customers and supervising paint shop activities.
+This is the second qualification in a series and forms the main competence for learners who want to follow a career in the field of automotive body repair.
+This qualification focuses on developing skills and knowledge necessary to be successful in such a career and can be built on to develop skills at NQF Level 4 in chassis straightening and structural repair.
 It also provides learners who have gained relevant experience in the workplace with an opportunity to obtain credits through an RPL process.